SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/bondingcurve.md

 function incentiveAmount() external view returns (uint256);
 ```

-Returns the amount of FEI sent to the keeper who calls `allocate()` while the incentive is active.
+Returns the amount of COWRIE sent to the keeper who calls `allocate()` while the incentive is active.

 ## Public State-Changing Functions